-Is it legal to brew homebrew at work?
+Is it legal to brew homebrew at work in Dallas-Fort Worth?

 If you’re reading this post then you are probably already homebrewing and waist-deep in a sea of homebrewing equipment and ingredients.
 As a fellow homebrewer I thoroughly understand the fascination, if not obsession, with the hobby.
 I know that some people work in businesses where there is some open space and sometimes brewing occurs during or after work hours on the work premises.
 Naturally, this often also means homebrew is served somewhere on the worksite.
 So is this legal?
 No…and there are some good reasons why employers should be cautious about permitting brewing on their business location.